The Africa Report: History and profile

-Born from the desire of the Jeune Afrique Media Group to develop itself in the Anglo-Saxon world, The Africa Report launched a website in 2019 to gain visibility and become a reference media in Africa.
+The Africa Report launched a website in 2019.
 It covers the economic, political, and social news of the continent.

-Featuring a report by sector and a focus by country, each issue is produced by an independent editorial team led by Nicholas Norbrook, The Africa Report's managing editor since its creation.
+Featuring a report by sector and a focus by country, each issue is produced by an independent editorial team led by Nicholas Norbrook, the managing editor since its creation.

 With more than one million readers per month, The Africa Report implemented a paywall on its news website in 2021 to complement its quarterly print edition.

 The Africa Report won the 2006, 2007 and 2012 Diageo Africa Business Reporting Award for Best Media as well as the 2007 award for Best Published Feature.

-Following the death of the Group's founder Bechir Ben Yahmed on 3 May 2021, the management of The African Report is under supervision of Danielle Ben Yahmed.
+Following the death of the Group's founder Bechir Ben Yahmed on 3 May 2021, the management of The African Report is under supervision of Nicholas Norbroook.